-Wrightson compares the “unique” system of television funding under NZ On Air to a three-legged stool, where the respective legs are the maker of the show, the television channel screening it, and NZ On Air as the major funder.
+Wrightson compared the “unique” system of television funding under NZ On Air to a three-legged stool, where the respective legs are the maker of the show, the television channel screening it, and NZ On Air as the major funder.
 Although each leg of the stool is important, “none has absolute power”.

-In deciding which television programmes to back, the organisation tries “to fund good and original ideas, but to mitigate the risk.
+In deciding which TV programmes to back, the organisation tries “to fund good and original ideas, but to mitigate the risk.
 We are fairly agnostic in our tastes and like to see a diversity of voice.
 We have a good hit rate.”

-Wrightson has also done a number of years as a board member on national swimming and netball organisations, and is a trustee of the Digital Media Trust, which oversees NZ On Screen and sister site AudioCulture.
+Wrightson has also done a number of years as a board member on national swimming and netball organisations, and was a trustee of the Digital Media Trust, which oversees NZ On Screen and sister site AudioCulture.

 'Jane Wrightson: On 25 years of NZ On Air' (Video Interview) NZ On Screen website.
 Director Andrew Whiteside.
 Uploaded 4 March 2015.
 Accessed 4 March 2015

 Infofind - Radio New Zealand Library

 NZ On Air website.
 Accessed 4 March 2015